Home2025-04-02T20:10:38-07:00

 I am honored to share my thoughts on Chinese medicine and life.

-Here, I intend to communicate the subtleties of the medicine as revealed in the classical texts such as the Nanjing (Classic of Difficulties), Nei Jing Su Wen (Simple Questions), and Shang Han Lun (Treatise on Cold Damage).
-These Han dynasty texts provide the matrix on which Chinese medical thought is based.
+Here, I aim to share the subtleties of Chinese medicine as they are revealed in the classical texts—the Nanjing (Classic of Difficulties), Nei Jing Su Wen (Simple Questions), and Shang Han Lun (Treatise on Cold Damage).
+These Han dynasty writings form the foundation on which all Chinese medical thought rests.
+They are not just historical documents, but living texts that continue to inform the practice of medicine today.

 All input to the human organism is ‘information’